flutter/website/src/docs/codelabs/layout-basics.md

 So far, the `BlueBox` widgets have been squished together (either to the left or at the top of the UI Output).
 You can change how the `BlueBox` widgets are spaced out using the axis size and alignment properties.

 ### mainAxisSize property

 `Row` and `Column` occupy different main axes.
 A `Row`'s main axis is horizontal, and a `Column`'s main axis is vertical.
 The `mainAxisSize` property determines how much space a `Row` and `Column` can occupy on their main axes.
-`mainAxisSize` has two possible values:
+The `mainAxisSize` property has two possible values:

 `MainAxisSize.max`
 : `Row` and `Column` occupy all of the space on their main axes.